Configuration Parameters

 String

-Path to the public key certificate (in PEM format) used to establish a secure connection
+Path to a public key certificate (in the PEM format) used to establish a secure connection

 ssl-ca